-These three types of diurnal curves are shown in Figure 5, Figure 6 and Figure 7, respectively.
+These diurnal curves are shown in Figure 5, Figure 6 and Figure 7, respectively.
 It should be noted that these hourly diurnal curves are plotted from 0000 to 2300.
 The lack of wraparound explains the slight discontinuities between the start and end points within these figures.
 Given that the peaking factors are normalised by the average consumption, these exhibit less variability than the flowrates.
-This variability is expressed as the 95% confidence interval around the mean value, calculated using bootstrapping.

 These diurnal curves may also be plotted to capture seasonal or weekday/weekend variations.
 These are not included within the main body of this report; rather, they are included in Appendix A: Diurnal curves.
-Although these curves can also be further refined into individual months or days of the week, these do not yield much additional information and are not included.
-The trends evident in these additional curves are unsurprising.
+Although these curves can also be further refined into individual months or days of the week, these do not yield much additional information and are not included in this report.

+The trends evident in these additional curves are unsurprising (see Appendix A: Diurnal curves).
 Weekday use is more sharply peaked in the morning and evening, while the weekend use has a later and less pronounced morning peak, with more consistent use throughout the day.
 The seasonal variations demonstrate that the morning peak occurs at different times depending on the season (earlier in summer) while the afternoon/evening peak is strongest during summer, then Autumn (particularly due to the contribution of March), then Spring and Winter.

-Figure 5 Hourly variation in peaking factors, averaged over all dwellings, where the shaded area represents the 95% confidence interval around the mean.
+Figure 5 Hourly variation in peaking factors, averaged over all dwellings, where the shaded area represents one standard deviation.

-Figure 6 Hourly variation in flowrate, averaged over all dwellings, where the shaded area represents the 95% confidence interval around the mean.
+Figure 6 Hourly variation in flowrate, averaged over all dwellings, where the shaded area represents one standard deviation.

-Figure 7 Hourly variation in flowrate per person, averaged over all dwellings, where the shaded area represents the 95% confidence interval around the mean.
+Figure 7 Hourly variation in flowrate per person, averaged over all dwellings, where the shaded area represents one standard deviation.

-Table 4 summarises the morning and evening peaking factors (and their timing) for these different cases.
-Overall, despite the differences in daily water use between dwellings, the timing of the peaks within the (hourly resampled) diurnal curves was reasonably consistent across seasons and between weekdays and weekends.
+Error!
+Not a valid bookmark self-reference. summarises the morning and evening peaking factors (and their timing) for these different cases.
+Overall, the timing of the peaks within the (hourly resampled) diurnal curves was reasonably consistent across seasons and between weekdays and weekends.
 Unsurprisingly, the morning peak occurred earlier in Spring and Summer, while it occurred slightly later in Winter.
 Weekdays on average had a morning peak occurring at 0700, while the morning peak in weekends occurred at 0800.
 The timing of the evening peak was consistent across all seasons, although the peak occurred slightly earlier in weekends.